Publish a feature service

 - Open a text editor such as Notepad++ and press Ctrl + V to paste the text into a new file.

 - Save the file to your local computer.
-In the Save as window, navigate to a folder on your computer such as C:\Temp\, then type recent-conditions.geojson for the file name.
-For Save as type choose All Files.
+In the Save as window, browse to a folder on your computer such as C:\Temp\.
+For File name, type recent-conditions.geojson and for Save as type choose All types.
+Click Save.

 Note: